bowo-prasetyo/quantum-2qubits/README.md

 ## Persistence

-The simulator automatically saves the latest qubit state using IndexedDB.
+The simulator automatically saves the latest quantum state using IndexedDB.

 Refreshing the browser restores the previous quantum state automatically.